 Two other major dark sky areas have been pinpointed in Galloway and Exmoor.
 Check out this map

 in Greenwich, London offers regular planetarium shows and lots of fantastic learning opportunities for children of all ages.
 The only downside is the very steep hill you have to walk up to get there!

-in East Sussex is offering daily telescope tours and science shows every day until September 1st.
+in East Sussex offers daily telescope tours and science shows every day until September 1st.

 Planetariums offer wonderful opportunities for children and adults to learn about space as you lie back under a dome while projections take you through galaxies far, far away.
 There are portable planetariums offering shows all over the UK.
-Find a one near you here.
+Find a one near you here

 Pocket Universe is another app that allows you to hold your device up to the sky and understand exactly what you’re looking at.
 You can also take virtual walks on the surface of the Moon and Mars and the app contains quiz games and suggested observation tips with links to Wikipedia for the most current information.
 At £1.99, an awesome app.